Barry W. Lynn: Legal actions and positions

-Prison Fellowship Ministries responded with claims that the program was effective in reducing recidivism, citing two studies — a 2002 one by the State of Texas and one done in 2003 by the University of Pennsylvania.
+Prison Fellowship Ministries responded with claims that the program was effective in reducing recidivism, citing two studies — a 2002 study by the State of Texas and a study done in 2003 by the University of Pennsylvania.
 These studies were contradicted by UCLA Professor Mark Kleiman's analysis, which found that Colson's 2003 figures were statistically invalid.

 Two federal courts agreed with Lynn that the program was unconstitutional.

 After a federal court struck down the program, Prison Fellowship appealed to the United States Court of Appeals for the Eighth Circuit.
 The state of Iowa joined with IFI in appealing the decision.
 The Eighth Circuit Court of Appeals panel consisted of three judges: Duane Benton, Roger Leland Wollman, and retired U.S. Supreme Court Justice Sandra Day O'Connor sitting by special designation.
-On December 3, 2007 this panel unanimously affirmed the lower court decision, and the IFI program was removed from the Iowa prison.
+On December 3, 2007, this panel unanimously affirmed the lower court decision, and the IFI program was removed from the Iowa prison.

 Lynn was very critical of the Stupak–Pitts Amendment, which was supported by the Catholic Church, and which aims to restrict the federal funding of abortion in health care legislation.